mozilla/elasticutils/docs/django.rst

 This example doesn't specify a mapping.
-That's ok because ElasticSearch will infer from the shape of the data how it should analyze and store the data.
+That's ok because Elasticsearch will infer from the shape of the data how it should analyze and store the data.

 If you want to specify this explicitly (and I suggest you do for